An12854/redstone-armor-and-tools/README.md

 # redstone-armor-and-tools
 Mod that adds Redstone armor and tools.

-Boredness is wack, so i decided to make armor and tools made out of Redstone in MCreator just out of spite for modding gatekeepers.
+Boredom is wack, so i decided to make armor and tools made out of Redstone in MCreator just out of spite for modding gatekeepers.

 ### Adds: